asish012/aws-solution-architect-associate/class-notes-cloudguru/m4-01-s3-cdn.md

     - 5–12 hours

 _You can increase throughput by allowing parallel access to your S3 bucket by using prefixes.
 Performance scales per prefix, and there are no limit on number of prefixes used._
+_If the request rate is high, you can use hash keys or random strings to prefix the object name._

 **S3 101 summary**
 - S3 is object-based storage.